Header Image

 • There are no longer any licensed engineers who would be able to a) return a Concorde to airworthy condition, or b) service/maintain the aircraft to keep it airworthy.
 This is because all the engineers who worked on Concorde over the years either re-trained on other aircraft types, or they have retired.
 Either way, their licences expired a short time after Concorde's retirement.

-• It's been more than tweny years since any Concorde last flew.
+• It's been more than 20 years since any Concorde last flew.
 Of the surviving airframes, none are in flying condition anymore.
-At the time of Concorde's retirement, some of them were approaching major scheduled servicing and this would have to be carried out before the aircraft would be allowed fly again.
+At the time of Concorde's retirement in 2003, some of them were approaching major scheduled servicing and this would have to be carried out before the aircraft would be allowed fly again.
 However, such work would no longer be possible because of the factors outlined in the previous 3 paragraphs.
-There is also the fact that it is extremely unlikely that any of the museums who have a Concorde would be willing to give up their prize exhibit.
+It is also extremely unlikely that any of the museums who have a Concorde would be willing to give up their prize exhibit.

-• Some might ask "why are many older aircraft types are still flying today but Concorde isn't"?
+• It could be asked, if there are many older aircraft types still flying today, why couldn't Concorde?
 Simply put, Concorde is an order of magnitude more complex both to maintain and to operate than aircraft such as a Spitfire, Lancaster or even a Vulcan which are all very basic in comparison.
-Concorde has scores of computer controlled systems and sensors that mean, unlike most heritage aircraft, it would be impossible for it to be maintained, operated and kept airworthy by a handful of enthusiasts with basic facilities.
+Concorde has many computer controlled systems and sensors that mean, unlike most heritage aircraft, it would be impossible for it to be maintained, operated and kept airworthy by a handful of enthusiasts with basic facilities.

-• It was once suggested that one of the Air France Concordes was being kept serviceable.
-Unfortunately the word "serviceable" can be rather misleading.
-In this case it simply meant that volunteers at the museum in question had been maintaining some of the electrical and hydraulic systems to a sufficient extent that allowed them to connect ground-power from the museum to the aircraft and do things like power up the cockpit instruments and move the droop nose up and down occasionally for museum visitors.
-All of this is no longer the case and in any case, like all other remaining fleet Concordes, this one in France hasn't flown since 2003 and in reality is far from being in a position to do so.
+• Several years ago it was reported that one of the Air France Concordes was being kept "serviceable".
+Unfortunately the word serviceable can be rather misleading.
+In this instance it simply meant that volunteers at the museum in question had been maintaining some of the electrical and hydraulic systems to an extent that allowed them to connect ground-power from the museum to the aircraft.
+This allowed them do things like power up the cockpit instruments and move the droop nose up and down occasionally for museum visitors.
+Sadly, this is no longer the case and besides, like all other remaining fleet Concordes, the aircraft in question in France hasn't flown since 2003 and in reality is very far from being in a position to do so.

 • Concorde's Certificate of Airworthiness was withdrawn by the Civil Aviation Authority (CAA) soon after its final flight in 2003.
 This is a document issued by the CAA and is a legal requirement for all civilian aircraft types before they are allowed to fly.
 For there to be any hope of Concorde's certificate being re-instated, it would be essential to have the support of the manufacturer.
 Unfortunately, Concorde does not (see the following paragraph).

-• Concorde was originally jointly manufactured by the British Aircraft Corporation of the UK and Aerospatialé of France, who both later became part of the Airbus consortium.
-Unfortunately, Airbus have repeatedly stated they have no interest in participating in returning Concorde to the skies.
+• Concorde was jointly manufactured by the British Aircraft Corporation of the UK and Aerospatialé of France, who both later became part of the Airbus consortium.
+Unfortunately, Airbus have repeatedly stated over the years that they have no interest in participating in returning Concorde to the skies.
 Airbus was the key supplier in the Concorde operation.
 Not only did it build Concorde, it specified and controlled the maintenance programme and was the end supplier of the parts that made it fly.
-Without their support it doesn't make any difference how much money is made available - the whole idea literally is a non-starter.
+Without their support, it doesn't make any difference how much money is made available - the whole idea literally is a non-starter.

-All this may make for depressing reading for many Concorde fans and while most people would love to see her flying again (me included!), the sad truth is that you will now almost certainly only ever be able to enjoy Concorde in a museum.
-The 'virtual' flight experience on G-BBDG at Brooklands is the closest you'll get!
+• The sad truth is that you will now almost certainly only ever be able to enjoy Concorde in a museum.
+The 'virtual' flight experiences on G‑BBDG or in the simulator at Brooklands are likely the closest you'll get!

 Top of Page